 Some people have more bones in their feet than others.
 Actually, it’s not all that uncommon to have extra bones in the feet.
-These extra bones area called accessory bones.
+These extra bones are called accessory bones.
 The navicular bone, one of the small bones located at the instep or arch of the middle of the foot, is an example of an extra bone people are born with.
 It’s called the accessory navicular bone.
 (See x-ray.)
-During the maturation process, the navicular and the accessory navicular never fuse into one solid bone, but remain connected by fibrous tissue or cartilage.
-It is estimated that 4-14% of the population are born with an accessory navicular bone.
+During the maturation process, the navicular and the accessory navicular never fuse into one solid bone but remain connected by fibrous tissue or cartilage.
+It is estimated that 4-14% of the population is born with an accessory navicular bone.

 When does the accessory navicular bone become problematic?